allanlundhansen/chat-ontology-builder-backend/docs/product-requirements/Phase 1/01-Kantian-Category-Structure-KG.md

 ### 5.4 Query Capabilities

-- Create Cypher queries to retrieve concepts by category
+- Create Cypher queries to retrieve concepts by category:
+  - By Quality and Modality properties
+  - By INSTANCE_OF relationships to Quantity and Relation subcategories
 - Implement queries to navigate causal chains
+- Support queries for temporal sequences using PRECEDES relationships
+- Support queries for spatial relationships using SPATIALLY_RELATES_TO relationships
 - Support queries that filter by confidence thresholds
 - Enable retrieval of all categorical relationships for a given concept